MicrosoftDocs/dynamics-365-intelligent-order-management/topics/architecture.md

 Dynamics 365 Intelligent Order Management is built on the Microsoft Power Platform, leveraging the [Power Apps model-driven apps](https://docs.microsoft.com/powerapps/maker/model-driven-apps/) infrastructure.
 The architecture was designed to support the requirements of a complex order processing environment where there are many systems and apps in the overall order-to-fulfillment process.

 Delivered as a cloud solution, Intelligent Order Management can be deployed quickly in the Microsoft Azure data centers.
 The app and platform are deployed in a data center region that customers choose for their business, and Microsoft manages the infrastructure.
 That way, customers can focus on configuring the app to suit business order and fulfillment requirements.
-To learn more about the data center regions that are supported, see \[Globalization\](add link).
+To learn more about the data center regions that are supported, see [Globalization](globalization.md).

 The app and platform were designed following these basic principles.